YokeshwaranGoppinat/LoRA-finetuning-Codemix/README.md

 # LoRA Fine-Tuning for Code-Mixed Sentiment Classification

-This repository contains a clean, admissions-ready implementation of **LoRA (Low-Rank Adaptation)** fine-tuning using HuggingFace PEFT for **code-mixed sentiment classification** in Tamil–English and Hindi–English.
+This repository contains a clean implementation of **LoRA (Low-Rank Adaptation)** fine-tuning using HuggingFace PEFT for **code-mixed sentiment classification** in Tamil–English and Hindi–English.

 The goal is to show how **parameter-efficient fine-tuning** can retain almost all of a multilingual teacher model’s performance while training **<1% of the parameters**.